Children’s Arts Festival

 Dates to Know:

-Before October 4, 2025: “Intent to Participate” form due.
-Please click the button below labeled INTENT TO PARTICIPATE to sign up for the 2026 show.
+Before October 4, 2025: - “Intent to Participate” form due.
+Please go to https://2026caf.paperform.co to sign up for the 2026 show.
 This form is required for administrative purposes, and must be submitted by the due date for work to be accepted into the show.
 This form will assist us contacting state senators and representatives from your district to participate in Fine Arts Education Day in April.

-December 20, 2025 at 5:00 PM: Deadline for physical delivery of the maximum five pieces of artwork and one poem from each participating grade level, as submitted above, to the Arts Council of Southeast Missouri, located at 426 Broadway in Cape Girardeau.
+December 20, 2025 at 5:00 p.m. - Deadline for physical delivery of the maximum five pieces of artwork (one 3D per grade level) and one poem from each participating grade level, as submitted above, to the Arts Council of Southeast Missouri, located at 426 Broadway in Cape Girardeau.
 This drop off date is essential to the jurying process, which determines excellence at each grade level, and allows us enough time to photograph all work for the annual CAF booklets provided by PDQ Printing.

 *** PLEASE NOTE: IF THESE REQUIREMENTS ARE NOT MET, STUDENT WORK CANNOT BE ACCEPTED INTO THE SHOW.